dinhnhobao/urops/README.md

-Repository for the AY 17/18 UROPS on detecting the occupancy of a parking lot using ML techniques.
+Repository for the AY 17/18 UROPS on ascertaining the occupancy of a parking lot using convolutional neural networks.

 Clone with `--depth 1` to avoid a large `.git` folder.